tdunning/Tutorials/_docs/basic_features/Inviscid_Wedge.md

 % Mesh input file format (SU2, CGNS)
 MESH_FORMAT= CGNS
 ```

 To use the supplied CGNS mesh, simply enter the filename and make sure that the `MESH_FORMAT` option is set to CGNS.
-The output written to the console during this process might look like the following for the supersonic wedge mesh:
+The output written to the console during the grid reading process during runtime might look like the following for the supersonic wedge mesh:

 ```
 ---------------------- Read Grid File Information -----------------------
 Reading the CGNS file: mesh_wedge_inv.cgns.